hydephp/develop/directory-structure.md

 Files should use kebab-case format and must also end in .md and contain front matter to be recognized.

 #### `_pages`
-You can also place Markdown files here and they will be compiled into simple top-level pages.
+You can also place Markdown and Blade files here and they will be compiled into simple top-level pages.

-Perfect for about pages, or terms of service policy pages!
+Markdown is perfect for about pages, or terms of service policy pages!

+Blade pages are excellent for when you want full control over the layout of your site.
+The default homepages are built with Blade pages.

 **Limitations:** Only top-level pages are supported.
 Files should use kebab-case format and must also end in .md and contain front matter to be recognized.